JevenDev/Emerald-Pouch/README.md

 - **Open Emerald Pouch** - `N`
   - Opens the **first pouch found** in your inventory
-  - If [Accessories](https://modrinth.com/mod/accessories) or [Curios](https://modrinth.com/mod/curios) is installed, it will prioritize an equipped belt-slot pouch first
+  - If [Accessories](https://modrinth.com/mod/accessories).
+[Curios](https://modrinth.com/mod/curios), or [Trinkets](https://modrinth.com/mod/trinkets), is installed, it will prioritize an equipped belt-slot pouch first

 ## Controls

 - **Right-click with pouch in hand**
-  - Equips/swaps it into a supported belt/accessory slot if Accessories, Curios, or Trinkets is installed
+  - Equips/swaps it into a supported belt/accessory slot if Accessories, Curios, or Trinkets are installed
   - Falls back to opening the pouch directly when no supported equip slot is available
 - **Shift + Right-click with pouch in hand**
   - Opens that pouch directly